blocke79/Facebook.CustomLogin/README.md

 # Facebook.CustomLogin
 Xamarin sample of Facebook authentication using SDK 4 and a generic login button

-Includes implementation of ProfileTracker and AcessTokenTracker
+Includes implementation of ProfileTracker and AccessTokenTracker